tomin-apps/countryquiz/TRANSLATING.md

 specified as needed and its length may vary.
 Feel free to add or remove them both for any country.

-Finally add the language to _assets/data.yaml_.
+Add the language to _assets/data.yaml_.
 Put the name of the language (in the language) to _name_ field, its ISO code to _code_ and link to Wikipedia in that language to _url_.
 Hopefully there is Wikipedia written in the language and covering all of the countries in the world.

+Finally add the language also to _assets/assets.pro_ _LANGUAGES_ variable.

+If you want to test the changes by building the app,  you need to clear build files when building with a completely new language.
+Otherwise some build files (_Makefile_) will not be updated.

 Once everything is ready please create a pull request or an issue report containing the new file and changes to _data.yaml_ to add data in the new